Which objects are protected under the 1970 UNESCO Convention?

 - if you suspect that a cultural property from the Netherlands has been illegally imported into a Member State,

-- if you suspect that a cultural property has been illegally imported into the Netherlands.
+- You can also contact the Inspectorate if you suspect that a cultural property from an EU member state or a States Party to the 1970 or 1954 UNESCO Conventions has been illegally imported into the Netherlands.

 Before you do this, please read the information below very carefully.
-If the answer to all three questions is ‘yes’, then contact the Information and Heritage Inspectorate.
+If the answer to all five questions is ‘yes’, then contact the Information and Heritage Inspectorate.

 If not, please contact your national law enforcement agency.